 All dietary carbohydrates, even whole grains, raise blood sugar levels; the end product of all digestible carbohydrate food is a simple sugar, namely glucose.
 Elevated blood sugar (glucose) causes the pancreas to produce insulin.
 For many people, eating carbohydrate foods can cause an excessive insulin response.
 Insulin levels can go up more and remain elevated longer than normal.
 Eventually, the cells become resistant to the insulin signal.

 Insulin tells your body to store fat.
 More importantly, it also prevents your body from burning fat that is already stored.
-When insulin is constantly elevated, because of a metabolic disorder or because of chronic ingestion of nutritionally-empty dietary carbohydrate, the body has many opportunities to store fat and prevent fat from being used as energy.
-This metabolic situation can stop weight loss, promote weight gain, and contribute to fatigue and low energy levels.
+When insulin is constantly elevated, because of a metabolic disorder or because of chronic ingestion of nutritionally-empty dietary carbohydrate, the body has many opportunities to store fat and block fat from being used as energy.
+This metabolic situation prevents weight loss, promotes weight gain, and contributes to fatigue and low energy levels.

 What is a reduced-carbohydrate diet?

-The US national standard for recommended daily intake of carbohydrate is 130 grams per day.
-Anything below that can be considered a low-carbohydrate diet, although Americans typically eat two to three times that amount in a day .
-The benefits of carbohydrate reduction seem to be continuous; as carbohydrates are lowered, health benefits usually increase.
+The current national standard for recommended daily intake for carbohydrates is 130 grams/day.
+Anything below that can be considered a reduced-carbohydrate diet, although Americans typically eat two to three times that amount in a day .
+The benefits of carbohydrate reduction seem to be continuous; as carbohydrates are reduced, health benefits usually increase.
 However, for those addressing health concerns such as diabetes, Metabolic Syndrome, and abnormal lipids, there is usually a threshold effect.
-In other words, dietary carbohydrate doesn’t have to be eliminated, just lowered to the point that an individual is able to achieve his or her health goals.
+In other words, dietary carbohydrates don’t have to be eliminated, just lowered to the point that an individual is able to achieve his or her health goals.

-For some people, there is a maximum benefit at very low carbohydrate levels, which is why early phases of popular low carbohydrate diets target very low carbohydrate levels ; however, some people may achieve similar benefits at higher levels of dietary carbohydrate.
-Low carbohydrate diets do not necessarily require higher fat or protein intakes; in many cases, little protein or fat is added back in for the carbohydrate that is removed .
+For some people, there is a maximum benefit at very low carbohydrate levels, which is why early phases of popular reduced-carbohydrate diets target very low carbohydrate levels ; however, some people may achieve similar benefits at higher levels of dietary carbohydrate.
+Reduced-carbohydrate diets do not necessarily require higher fat or protein intakes; in many cases, little protein or fat is added back in for the carbohydrate that is removed .

-- Reduced carbohydrate diet: Contains over 130 grams carbohydrate per day, up to 45% of total calories.
+Moderate carbohydrate diet: Over 130 grams carbohydrate per day, up to 45% of total calories.